nkkko/ai-sandbox-demo/README.md

 ## Structure

+- `SynthSpyder.py`: Core module containing the logic for fetching, parsing, storing, and searching.
-- `populate.py`: Populate script for fetching and storing website content inside Chroma DB.
+- `populate.py`: Script for populating ChromaDB with content from a sitemap.
 - `search.py`: Script to search within the stored data.
-- `write.py`: Script to generate articles using OpenAI and Chroma DB to fetch context.
+- `write.py`: Script to generate articles using OpenAI and ChromaDB to fetch context.
 - `db/`: Directory containing ChromaDB client and utilities.
 - `.env`: Environment file for storing your OpenAI API key.
 - `.devcontainer`: Configuration directory with file for setting up the development environment automatically in supported SDEs.